vkz/vkz.github.io/index.md

-Other tools
+Infrastructure and Other tools
 -----------

 Managed and deployed OpenBSD and FreeBSD boxes but prefer Scheme code targeting GNU Guix.
-I programmed against Kafka, Elastic Search, Mongo, PG, SQLite, Nginx and Nginx Unit, Jetty etc. I am intimately familiar with Datomic and Datascript graph databases.
-I don't do YAML, Docker, k8s nor should you.
+I programmed against Kafka, Elastic Search, Mongo, Postgres, MySQL, SQLite, Nginx, Jetty etc. Extensive hands on experience with on-prem Datomic and Datascript.
+Hands on and comfortable setting up, deploying and managing AWS resources (Ec2, Beanstalk, RDS, CloudWatch, etc) via console, cli, AWS API.
+I don't do YAML and k8s, nor should you - use Clojure AWS API directly and generate CloudFormation templates from EDN.
+I keep it simple.

 On interviews